 As many visiting this page know, since late 2016 the Chinese authorities in Xinjiang have pursued an aggressive initiative to “stabilize” and “re-educate” the region, creating a police state and sending over a million ethnic minorities (Uyghurs, Kazakhs, Kyrgyz, Hui, Uzbeks, Tatars, and others) to various forms of detention and “education” – ranging from house arrest to detention houses to concentration camps to prisons.

-Seeing as how many of these victims are not from affluent families and do not have the resources to just go to a major city in Kazakhstan and get high-quality analysis and treatment, I have joined with local activists and rights groups representatives to raise the funds for them to come to Almaty, Kazakhstan and to get a proper health examination done at a high-quality clinic.
+Seeing as how many of these victims are not from affluent families and do not have the resources to just go to a major city in Kazakhstan and get high-quality analysis and treatment, I have joined with local activists and rights groups representatives to raise the funds for them to come to Almaty, Kazakhstan and to get proper health examinations done at a state-of-the-art clinic.

 Gene A. Bunin